simpler-env/SimplerEnv/README.md

 #### Other troubleshooting tips

 If you encounter out-of-gpu-memory error when running jax models (e.g., Octo), try `JAX_PLATFORM_NAME='cpu' python {script}`.
 However, ManiSkill2 environments require a GPU to run, so you cannot set `CUDA_VISIBLE_DEVICES=''`.

+#### More notes

+- The real-world Google Robot controller is non-blocking.
+For simplicity, currently we implement 3hz fixed frequency control (following RT-1 paper) in simulation.